make sure you have permission to write to /tmp/501/TemporaryItems/com.apple.SoftwareUpdate

 Having created the correct path to the tmp folder, I went back to Software update, and this time the update downloaded and installed without any problems.

-6 thoughts on “make sure you have permission to write to /tmp/501/TemporaryItems/com.apple.SoftwareUpdate”
+6 responses to “make sure you have permission to write to /tmp/501/TemporaryItems/com.apple.SoftwareUpdate”

 i am having the same problem about writing in tmp/501/…. file.